 Avoiding Reverse Mortgage Scams

-- Using a senior homeowner’s identity, Social Security number, or other person information to get loan money
+- Using a senior homeowner’s identity, Social Security number, or other information to obtain a loan

 - Foreclosure scams that target senior homeowners at risk for foreclosure

 Perpetrators can use a dishonest appraiser to inflate the value of the home and get a reverse mortgage on it.
 The perpetrator has the homeowner transfer the title of the home over to them.
-The victim is left with no home or reverse mortgage income.
+The victim is left without a home or reverse mortgage income.

 - Free home scams